-Alessandro Bugelli, è un giornalista e fotografo italiano nato sulla Montagna Pistoiese, in Toscana, nel 1964.
+Alessandro Bugelli è un giornalista e fotografo italiano, nato sulla Montagna Pistoiese, in Toscana, nel 1964.

 ENGLISH VERSION